Minnesota man freed by Kamala Harris-supported bail fund now charged with murder

 "Under new leadership, MFF has implemented changes to its policies and procedures, and we will continue to assess them to ensure that we are being responsive to the safety and needs of our community," it said in a follow-up tweet.

 Harris had promoted the bail group during the 2020 campaign, urging her Twitter followers to donate to the group in June of that year.
+A spokesperson for the vice president declined to comment Tuesday.

 CLICK HERE TO GET THE FOX NEWS APP